Diamond Hair Clinic and Dr. Mehmet Demircioglu

 Why do I work with fewer patients?

-Diamond Hair Clinic was established in 2012 as a small and focused clinic for patients who want a careful hair transplant in Istanbul.
+Diamond Hair Clinic was established in 2012 as a small, focused clinic for patients seeking a meticulous hair transplant procedure in Istanbul.

 I built the clinic around a very clear principle.
 A hair transplant should never be treated like a race.